nhinguyennn/distance-table/README.md

 # distance-table
-Python program that uses Dijsktra's SSSP/Prim's algorithm to determine the shortest distance from the starting city, Denver.
+Python program that utilizes Dijsktra's SSSP/Prim's MST algorithm to calculate the shortest distance from Denver, CO.
+It also determines the shortest distances to 14 other cities, including Atlanta, Boston, Chicago and Dallas.

+The distance table was previously created by Sung Hee Nam, my Algorithms professor.
+This was to save time on manually inputting some of the distances between cities.

+There are no other contributors nor maintaining of this project.